-Our plan uses different types of restrictions to help our members use drugs in the most effective ways.
-The following sections tell you more about the types of restrictions we use for certain drugs.
+The sections below tell you more about the types of restrictions we use for certain drugs.

-A Using generic drugs whenever you can
+Using generic drugs whenever you can

 A generic drug works the same as a brand name drug, but usually costs less.
 When a generic version of a brand name drug is available, our network pharmacies will provide you the generic version.
 We usually will not cover the brand name drug when a generic version is available.
 If your doctor has told us the medical reason that neither the generic drug nor other covered drugs that treat the same condition will work for you, then we will cover the brand name drug.
 Your share of the cost may be greater for the brand name drug than for the generic drug.